romeoteto/operaide-ui-clickdummy-site/README.md

 ## ELARA

-The clickdummy features Elara - a chatbot UI that enables users to chat with "chat-ready" Reaktors.
+The clickdummy features Elara - our chatbot UI product that enables users to chat with "chat-ready" Reaktors.

 ### Chat types